Skip to main content

 git revert --no-commit c61ef6b4e86f41f47c8c77de3b5fca3945a7c075

 This will revert the changes made by the commit with the ID c61ef6b4e86f41f47c8c77de3b5fca3945a7c075 but will not automatically create a new commit to record the revert.
-Instead it will leave the changes unstaged so you can review them and decide whether to commit the revert manually.
+Instead, it will leave the changes unstaged so you can review them and decide whether to commit the revert manually.

-When to use Git Revert vs Reset
+Git Revert vs. Reset

 Git Revert